 The exhibition aims at highlighting the constant tension in Previati's research towards overcoming the traditional boundaries of “easel” painting, understood as a means of expression, as a visual code or as a way of interacting with the public.
-Fascinated by the expression of feelings and his commitment to large formats for his late-Romantic education, the artist adopts an experimental approach to the subjects and mechanisms of vision that allows him to achieve unprecedented results.
-This is why his research plays a fundamental role in the renewal of Italian art at the turn of the century: Previati is considered an heir to the masters of the past, a leading figure of Italian Divisionism, but also an example for the young Futurists.
+Fascinated by the expression of feelings and his commitment to large formats due to his late-Romantic education, the artist adopts an experimental approach to the subjects and mechanisms of vision that allows him to achieve unprecedented results.
+This is why his research played a fundamental role in the renewal of Italian art at the turn of the century: Previati is considered an heir to the masters of the past, a leading figure of Italian Divisionism, but also an example for the young Futurists.

 The entrance to the Castle is permitted in limited numbers: a maximum of 15 visitors every 20 minutes.

 A reservation is strongly recommended: https://prenotazionemusei.comune.fe.it